ecrane314/ce-demo/dataflow/README.md

-### Katas Notes
+### Katas Notes and Hints to Myself

 1. Case sensitive, beam.create != beam.Create
-1. DoFn classes, you must override def process(self, element)
+1. DoFn classes, you must override process function eg def process(self, element)
-1. Map gets passed the name of a function, but ParDo you need to call the class() which extends DoFn.
+1. Map gets passed the name of a function, but ParDo you need to call the constructor ie class() which extends DoFn.
 1. beam.Map 1:1 and beam.Flatmap 1:M often use lambda and are simplifications of DoFn
 1. functions and classes can be defined within functions
+1. PColls are descriptions of operations, can't be directly written to files or manipulated.
+1. Only make sense in context of a ptransform
+1. Remember tuples are immutable and lists not.
+Place tuples inside of lists for added capability
+1. Using index [0] in a function which is used in a beam.Map() call means each element gets called.
+Eg CoGroupByKey result is passed to a map function, each item will become [0] for a call to the function.
+1. beam.CombineFn() defines how to work on data, then CombineGlobally is used in the pipeline to call your CombineFn.
+CombineGlobally(CombineFn())
+1. A. For each batch, the create_accumulator method is invoked to create a fresh initial "accumulator" value representing the combination of zero values.
+ B. For each input value in the batch, the add_input method is invoked to combine more values with the accumulator for that batch.
+C. The merge_accumulators method is invoked to combine accumulators from separate batches into a single combined output accumulator value, once all of the accumulators have had all the input value in their batches added to them.
+This operation is invoked repeatedly, until there is only one accumulator value left.
+D. The extract_output operation is invoked on the final accumulator to get the output value.
+1. Partition must know number of parts at graph construction time.
+Can't calculate midway
+1. zip(list1, list2) packs it up and zip(*lists) unpacks it.
+Works also on lists NOT craeted with zip
+1. zip is not idempotent and can be consumed. list(<zip object>) returns the list, then [] second time

 # [Beam] Pipeline Options
 1. Dump schema from current table